 Supply Level Reporting for Tanks

-While some businesses may purchase one waste oil heater or boiler, other businesses might have multiple boilers at multiple locations and just one person to manage all the devices.
+Some businesses may purchase one waste oil heater or boiler.
+Other businesses might have multiple boilers at multiple locations and just one person to manage all the devices.
 This can make it challenging to monitor tank levels at each site and keep an accurate record.
 To help manage tank levels, one of UOMA’s members is using the SmartBin remote tank monitor.

 The sensor-based technology, SmartBin, remotely monitors the tank and sends information from each tank back to the database.
 Users than receive regular emails reporting the levels in each owned tank regardless of their location or proximity to the tank.
 SmartBin takes a previous early warning system to the next level.
 What this means is that owners can now stay in the know about fuel supplies, whether it be a surplus or low supply.
 Finally, this systems allows users to create a strong waste oil management strategy using routine reports from all remote tanks.